SereneOS/manifest/README.md

-Project-Xtended:

-A ROM Based on AOSP, with features from almost all Custom ROMs available.
+Personal build for OnePlus 5T which I call as "SereneOS" forked from amazng "Project-Xtended" project.

-We Thank all those Devs & Team from whom we have kanged committs.
+Thank all the devs of Xtended and those devs & teams from whom kanged have been committed.

 # ======== # ======== # ======== # ======== #

 To initialize your local repository, use this command:

-    repo init -u https://github.com/Xtended-Pie/manifest.git -b xp
+    repo init -u https://github.com/SereneOS/manifest -b xp

 To sync the repository, use this command: